Zena4L/JAVA-AMT-AL/README.md

 >
 > By default, annotations cannot be seen by a reflections and to make annotation
 > available to reflection, you should provide a retention time.

+## PROXIES AND ANNOTATIONS

+> Proxy is an object that wraps another object and can add functionality to that object.
+> Considering object A and B. Instead of `A` communicating directly with `B`, there is a
+> proxy covering `B` which will intercept the call and then delegate to `B` of perform
+> other options.
+>
+> So the proxy is just an interceptor.
+> Proxies only works with interfaces.
+>
+> To create proxy you use the `Proxy` class which is used to create a proxy over interfaces
+> which accepts a classLoader, an array of the class instance and an invocationHandler
+>
+> With proxy, you can argument the functionality of the method